Vimana (video game): Cultural references

 Vimana carries a few significant cultural references into its presentation, specifically from Hindu culture and Sanskrit epics.
 The Vimanas are described in various Hindu texts such as the Ramayana as flying chariots and sometimes temples.
 Early in the game's opening, the take-off sequence features the Vimana ships being energized by two statues resembling the Hindu god Ganesha.

 Reception and legacy

 In Japan, Game Machine listed Vimana on their July 15, 1991 issue as being the thirteenth most-successful table arcade unit of the month, outperforming titles such as Tecmo World Cup '90 and Burning Fight.
 In the September 1991 issue of Japanese publication Micom BASIC Magazine, the game was ranked on the number nine spot in popularity.
 Vimana was met with positive reception from critics and reviewers alike since its release.
 David Wilson of British gaming magazine Game Zone gave the game a positive outlook.
-Anthony Baize of AllGame praised the weapon set, accessibility and gameplay, however, he felt mixed in regards to the graphics and sound.
+Anthony Baize of AllGame praised the weapon set, accessibility and gameplay, but felt mixed in regards to the graphics and sound.
 Likewise, Nick Zverloff of Hardcore Gaming 101 gave positive remarks to the weapon set and level design.
 Despite the reception, the title turned to be a failure in arcades for Toaplan.